Dave Graney: 1986–1998: The Coral Snakes and White Buffaloes

 Back in Melbourne, the couple formed Dave Graney with The White Buffaloes with Rod Hayward (ex-Little Murders) on guitar, Conway Savage (Boy Kings) on keyboards and Walsh (The Moodists) on bass guitar.
 Graney sported an Edwardian/Western image, wearing snakeskin and brown suede, sporting a curled moustache and waxed goatee.
 The band released "My Life on the Plains" in 1989 with Phil Vinall producing.
 Vinall, a friend of Graney and Moore, later worked with The Auteurs, Placebo and Magic Dirt (among others).
 The album included tracks written by other artists, such as Gene Clark, Fred Neil, Gram Parsons and the traditional "Streets of Laredo".
-In their live shows they included songs by Doug Sahm, Lou Reed, Buffy Sainte Marie and Tim Rose.
-The title was from an autobiographical tome by George Armstrong Custer in 1876, the year he died at Little Big Horn.
+In their live shows they included songs by Doug Sahm, Lou Reed, Buffy Sainte-Marie and Tim Rose.
+The title was from an autobiographical tome by George Armstrong Custer in 1876, the year he died at the Battle of the Little Bighorn.
 The cover featured images of a young Jesse James, Custer and ornate Edwardian lettering by London artist Dave Western, based on a Frederic Remington cowboy painting.
 It reflected Graney's obsession with wild western myth and late 1960s psychedelic bands with similar tastes, The Charlatans and Quicksilver Messenger Service from San Francisco.
 No singles were released from the album, although a video was shot by Tony Mahony for "Robert Ford on the Stage".
 Savage left to join Nick Cave and the Bad Seeds and they were joined on pedal steel guitar by Graham Lee (The Triffids).
 This line-up recorded "Codine", a live in the studio four track extended play, which was issued late in the year.
 It was later added to the CD version of the "I Was The Hunter... and I Was The Prey" album.
 "Codine" was written by Buffy Sainte-Marie and had been performed by The Charlatans in swaggering space cowboy style while the Dave Graney with the White Buffaloes cover version was equally tough.
 The EP sleeve was another Dave Western illustration.